Koolie: Herding technique

-Koolies are much sought-after in rural Australia, and interest is now being shown in America, Canada, Germany, Finland, New Zealand, Switzerland and Holland.
+Koolies are much sought after in rural Australia, and interest is now being shown in America, Canada, Germany, Finland, New Zealand, Switzerland and Holland.
 According to Geoff Broughton, past president of the Koolie Club of Australia for 7 years, the Koolie will head (move to the front or head of the stock to push them back towards you), heel or drive, (push the stock from behind), cast (move out and around the stock), block (hold the stock or block them from in front, in three sheep trials this action is called the pick up) and back (literally jump onto the backs of their charges to herd them if necessary).
 Koolies have a reputation for being upright workers with a good eye, who can easily shift their focus from holding the group to casting around a flock or gathering breakaways.
 They are not known for having "sticky eyes" (focusing on the sheep in front only).
 Unlike other working breeds, which are noted for their crouched form or style and preference for either yard or field work, Koolies are at ease working in closed surroundings such as yards or trucks and being out in paddocks and droving.
 As well as working anything from ducks to bulls, like all dogs of their kind they will herd family members and children in the absence of other charges.

 Herding instincts and trainability can be measured at non-competitive herding tests.
 Koolies exhibiting basic herding instincts can be trained to compete in stock dog trials.

 History

 The Koolie's ancestors were thought to be the smooth-coated blue merle Collie (imported from Britain in the 19th century) and the Black and Tan Collie from the Highlands of Scotland (black and tan collies are not a breed); but dogs imported by early German settlers are believed to be descended from the "German Tiger", a European herding dog, however DNA evidence is yet to be found support this.
 DNA testing has found that the Australian Kelpie is the closest known relative.

 During the industrial era some bloodlines were influenced by Kelpie and Border Collie, as explained by one grazier in Western Australia, "You bred from the good workers which were around and Koolies were not always to be found, so you bred to the next best worker that was and this was either the Kelpie or Border depending on the region you lived and the stock you worked".
-Many be breeders still out cross both Kelpie and Border Collie lines, which are accepted practices with the Koolie breed registries.
+Many breeders still out cross both Kelpie and Border Collie lines, which are accepted practices with the Koolie breed registries.

 In 2000, the Koolie Club of Australia was formed to preserve and promote the Koolie breed.
 Later the Working Koolie Association & Australian Koolie Association were formed as well.
 None of these registries actively work towards bench standard recognition, feeling this would only be detrimental to the breeds working future.
 As of (2013), no bench standard exists.